TheJacksonLaboratory/FunDataR/3_multivariate/lesson1.md

   to the ratio of the expected size of the change for any given change in the predictor.
-The simplicity of the model makes it easy imagine a consistent process tying together the response and predictor variables, which facilitates development and testing of theories underlying the association between response and predictor.
+The simplicity of the model makes it easy imagine a consistent process tying together the response and predictor variables.
+This facilitates development and testing of theories underlying the association between response and predictor.
 In addition, the model assumptions about the error term justify our use of parametric distributions to conduct